Northeastern University Scholarships (2025–2026)

 Can merit awards be stacked with need-based aid?

-In many cases, yes—merit aid combines with need-based grants.
-But full-cost awards like Torch or Stamps replace other university funding.
+In many cases, yes—merit aid combines with need-based grants, but full-cost awards like Torch or Stamps replace other university funding.

 What GPA do I need to keep my scholarship?